AidanDavid/DiabetesPredictor/README.md

 # Diabetes Predictor

 This project focuses on developing a predictive model for diabetes classification based on health indicators.
-Using machine learning techniques, we analyze risk factors such as BMI, physical activity, cholesterol levels, and blood pressure to determine whether an individual is diabetic, pre-diabetic, or non-diabetic.
+Using machine learning techniques, we analyze risk factors such as BMI, physical activity, cholesterol levels, and blood pressure to determine whether an individual is diabetic, pre-diabetes, or non-Diabetic.

 ## Overview

-The goal of this project is to build a machine learning model to predict **diabetes status** (No Diabetes, Pre-Diabetes, Diabetes) using **health-related features**.
+The goal of this project is to build a machine learning model to predict **diabetes status** (No Diabetes, Pre Diabetes, Diabetes) using **health-related features**.
 The dataset contains key **lifestyle and medical indicators** that help in identifying diabetes risk.

 ### Target Variable
 - **Diabetes_012**